albinlundin/DurianGenomeAnalysis/my_project.md

 * 15th of april - Made quality assesment of the assembly using quast, and softmasked the assembly using repeatmasker.

 ## Week 3
-* 20th of april - Made quality assesment using mummerplot
+* 20th of april - Made quality assesment using mummerplot of my assembly
+* 22nd of april - Made quality assessments of the untrimmed rna reads that should be used for the functional annotation and expression analysis.
+Look slightly into how to use trimmomatic